California law does allow surviving family members to financially recover for losses caused by a wrongful death.

 However, doing so is not as simple as stating that you believe you deserve compensation.
 Instead, state law and the courts require strict procedures be followed and legal burdens of proof be met before another party is held liable in a California wrongful death lawsuit.

-In order to prove a death was wrongful, you must have facts to show certain legal elements.
-Here are a few of the most important elements of a wrongful death case:
+In order to prove a death was wrongful in California, you must have facts to show certain legal elements.
+Here are the four elements for a wrongful death lawsuit.

 In California, you must prove the death occurred because of another party’s neglect or wrongful act.

 You must also have enough evidence to meet the required burden of proof.
 A burden of proof is the amount of evidence you must present in support of your assertions to convince a judge or a jury that a wrongful death did occur.

 You do not have to prove wrongful death beyond a reasonable doubt.
 Instead, you must prove it is at least 51 percent likely the death was wrongful; this burden of proof is called the “preponderance of the evidence.”